-With a global aging population our team saw a gap in the provision of both an immediate and permanent solution for those patients who are time poor, dental phobic or those with exceptionally high expectations of their edentulous solution.
+With a global aging population, our team saw a gap in the provision of both an immediate and permanent solution for those patients who are time-poor, dental phobic or those with exceptionally high expectations of their edentulous solution.

-Advantages: Each step is completed and checked before moving on the next step.
+Advantages: Each step is completed and checked before moving on to the next step.
 This is a good approach for patients where treatment has a high chance of failing.
 However, for most people, the long treatment time and multiple surgery sessions are unnecessary, painful and adds extra expense.

 Disadvantages: Throughout steps 1-3 the patient is required to wear a temporary denture which can be challenging